Disposal Safety Incorporated

 Disposal Safety Incorporated specializes in evaluating current and potential contamination of groundwater and soil by hazardous chemical and radioactive wastes.
 The firm's small staff combines outstanding scientific qualifications with an extensive familiarity with the regulatory process.
 We believe that a thorough understanding of the geological, chemical, and physical controls on the distribution and movement of contamination is the soundest basis for environmental decision-making.
 Our company also has an exceptionally strong capability in the calculational tools of hydrogeology, including the use and interpretation of computer models.
 In addition to its strictly scientific work, Disposal Safety has conducted historical research into what was known in the past about the dangers of groundwater and soil contamination.

-Dr. Benjamin Ross, the president of Disposal Safety, was a
+Dr. Benjamin Ross, retired as president of Disposal Safety in February 2014, was a

 member of the National Academy of Science's Committee on Remediation of

 Buried and Tank Wastes and served on two subcommittees of USEPA's Science Advisory Board.
 Dr. Ross has more than thirty years of

 experience in the hydrogeological analysis of waste disposal sites and

 has published twenty-eight articles in peer-reviewed scientific